vohai2003/hdp_data_tutorials/tutorials/hdp/hands-on-tour-of-apache-spark-in-5-minutes/tutorial.md

 ## Introduction

 In this tutorial, we will provide an overview of Apache Spark, it's relationship with Scala, Zeppelin notebooks, Interpreters, Datasets and DataFrames.
-Finally, we will show case [Apache Zeppelin](https://zeppelin.apache.org/) notebook for our development environment to keep things simple and elegant.
+Finally, we will showcase [Apache Zeppelin](https://zeppelin.apache.org/) notebook for our development environment to keep things simple and elegant.

 Zeppelin will allow us to run in a pre-configured environment and execute code written for Spark in Scala and SQL, a few basic Shell commands, pre-written Markdown directions, and an HTML formatted table.